oliverswitzer/kickstarter-jobs-scraper/README.md

 # Tl;dr

 This project is a scraper that will post to Slack whenever new jobs are posted or removed from the [Kickstarter jobs page](https://www.kickstarter.com/jobs).
 We run the scraper on a daily basis in Heroku.

+The idea is to give employees who were laid off from Kickstarter in May 2020 who have [recall rights](https://en.wikipedia.org/wiki/Right_of_recall) a way to stay informed on what job positions have been posted.

 # New to the codebase?